Mobilizing Against Tobacco's Exploitative Marketing

 Key Concept:

 The campaign was multi-pronged and reached its peak with a significant presence at Seattle Pride.
 The highlight was the participation of a visible community leader, "Notorious CIG," who attended with an entourage carrying mock tobacco advertisements.
-These parody ads reimagined tobacco brands, such as "Masculine" (styled like Marlboro) and "Two Spirit" (styled like American Spirit), drawing attention to the industry’s exploitation of marginalized identities for profit.
+These parody ads reimagined tobacco brands, such as "Musclebro" (styled like Marlboro) and "Two Spirit" (styled like American Spirit), drawing attention to the industry’s exploitation of marginalized identities for profit.

 Impact: